 A. C. K. Fogarty.
 2015.
 Ambiguity in the Workplace: Trans and Genderqueer Discrimination.
 Doctoral Dissertation, Department of Sociology, Stanford University, Stanford, CA.

 L. Rupp, V. Taylor, S. Regev-Messalem, A. C. K. Fogarty, and P. England.
 2014.
 “Queer Women in the Hookup Scene: Beyond the Closet?”
 Gender and Society, 28(2):212-235.

 E. Armstrong, P. England, and A. C. K. Fogarty.
 2012.
 “Sexual Practices, Learning, and Love: Accounting for Women’s Orgasm and Sexual Enjoyment in College Hookups and Relationships.”
 American Sociological Review, 77(3):435-462.

 E. Armstrong, P. England, and A. C. K. Fogarty.
 2010.
 “Orgasm in College Hookups and Relationships.”
 Pp. 362-77 in Families as They Really Are, edited by B. Risman.
 New York: W. W. Norton and Company.

 - England, P., E. F. Shafer, and A. C. K. Fogarty.
 2008.
 “Hooking Up and Forming Romantic Relationships on Today’s College Campuses.”
 Pp. 531-47 in The Gendered Society Reader, 3rd ed., edited by M. Kimmel and A. Aronson.
 New York: Oxford University Press.

-Send Alison a message for a copy of any of the above publications.
+Send Alison a message to receive a copy of any of the chapters or journal articles.